-The NYCTRC is one of three New York State legislatively mandated councils that make up the Permanent Citizens Advisory Committee to the MTA (PCAC).
-The NYCTRC met to discuss the fare proposals and the following reflects our thinking:
+The NYCTRC is one of three New York State legislatively mandated councils that make up the PCAC.
+The Council met to discuss the fare proposals and the following reflects our thinking:

 The fare proposals that are the subject of this hearing contain less severe increases than those of the past and we appreciate the positive concerns of the MTA in formulating them.
-These fare proposals represent the inevitability of the fare increase that will occur as the cost of providing services rises.
 However, funding all MTA components including New York City Transit must be accomplished in a way that is fair to riders and takes into account those who are most heavily burdened by fare increases.